CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 Save its setting in Putty so you do not need to do it again.

-Once you see the Atari Linux shell in Putty then type its user and password thats below:
+Once you see the Atari2600 Plus Linux Shell in Putty then type its user and password thats below:

+You should see RK3128:

 Buildroot User and Password
 ============================